Early life of Juan Perón: Military career

-Tragic week
+Tragic Week

 There was a massive riot in January 1919 in Buenos Aires, known as the Tragic Week.
 A large number of anarchist workers started the riot, which was fought by both the police and the army.
-Historians disagree on Perón's precise role during these events: peronist historians try to negate, conceal or justify his intervention, and antiperonist historians view it as contradictory with his future ideas.
-The peronist Enrique Pavón Pereyra wrote that Perón was located in Santa Fe province at the time and moved to Buenos Aires by mid 1919, and thus was absent from the events.
+Historians disagree on Perón's precise role during those events: Peronist historians try to negate, conceal, or justify his intervention, and anti-Peronist historians view it as contradictory with his future ideas.
+Enrique Pavón Pereyra, a Peronist, wrote that Perón was located in Santa Fe province at the time and moved to Buenos Aires by mid-1919 and thus was absent from the events.
 However, his military records date his return to Buenos Aires in 1918 and his return to Santa Fe in February 1919, after the riots.
-The antiperonist Tomás Eloy Martínez conducted an interview with Perón that confirmed his intervention, but only used the supply of ammunition that was present.
-Martínez had a later interview with Vicente Carlos Aloé, governor of Buenos Aires Province during Perón's second presidency, suggesting that Perón was actively involved in the repression.
+Tomás Eloy Martínez, an anti-Peronist, conducted an interview with Perón that confirmed his intervention but that he used only the supply of ammunition that was present.
+Martínez had a later interview with Vicente Carlos Aloé, the governor of Buenos Aires Province during Perón's second presidency, suggesting that Perón was actively involved in the repression.
 However, Martínez did not check the validity of Aloé's claims.
-Aloé was not a direct witness of the event, nor knew Perón until years later.
+Aloé was not a direct witness of the event and did not know Perón until years later.

-As a military man, it was unlikely that Perón supported the rioters, because anarchism calls for the disestablishment of the government and the armed forces, and rejects nationalism.
-However, he made sympathetic comments about the riot years later, but rejected the anarchist or communist affiliation of the rioters and considered them as mere workers.
+As a military man, it was unlikely that Perón supported the rioters because anarchism calls for the disestablishment of the government and the armed forces and rejects nationalism.
+However, he made sympathetic comments about the riot years later but rejected the anarchist or communist affiliation of the rioters and considered them as mere workers.

-Contact with labour conflicts
+Contact with labor conflicts

 Perón returned to Regiment 12 in Santa Fe the following February.
-There were labour conflicts at the north of the province, where the British Forestal Land, Timber and Railways Company faced the first local strike action.
-Employees asked for better wages, the end of unjustified dismissal, and an eight-hour workday.
+There were labor conflicts at the north of the province, where the British Forestal Land, Timber and Railways Company faced the first local strike action.
+Employees asked for better wages, the end of unjustified dismissals, and an eight-hour workday.
 The company rallied a band of thugs to attack the strikers, arranged blackouts, cut the water supply, and closed the single warehouse in the area.
-When Perón arrived there the laborers explained the events going on.
-He then met with the warehouse owner, who refused to open it, claiming that the timber company was the only authority in the area; so Perón resorted to a death threat in order to have the warehouse opened.
+When Perón arrived there, the laborers explained the events.
+He then met with the warehouse owner, who refused to open it and claimed that the timber company was the only authority in the area.
+Perón resorted to a death threat to have the warehouse opened.

 There was a new strike in December 1919.
 Although Perón also mediated that conflict, the details of his intervention are unknown.
-He returned to Buenos Aires in 1920, as a first lieutenant.
+He returned to Buenos Aires in 1920 as a first lieutenant.
 He was assigned to Santiago del Estero.